gtuck/web3400-Course-Docs/assignments/02/description.md

       flex: 1;
   }
   ```
-- **Integration with HTML Project**: Apply advanced CSS styles to finalize the project.

 ## Project Completion and Review
 At this point, you have a complete HTML page with all the elements and structures learned.
 The final code combines all the above snippets and is organized into a coherent, well-structured and styled webpage.